-In a Section 5 complaint filed recently, the so-called Panhandle complainants asked the Federal Energy Regulatory Commission to initiate an investigation into the rates, terms and conditions of service of Southwest Gas Storage, set the case for a full and prompt evidentiary hearing, and provide immediate interim rate relief to help offset the effect's of Southwest's alleged cost over-recovery.
+In a Section 5 complaint filed recently, the parties — who call themselves the Panhandle complainants — asked the Federal Energy Regulatory Commission to initiate an investigation into the rates, terms and conditions of service of Southwest Gas Storage, set the case for a full and prompt evidentiary hearing, and provide immediate interim rate relief to help offset the effect’s of Southwest’s alleged cost over-recovery [RP07-84].

-A study commissioned by the Panhandle complainants supports an immediate reduction in revenues of approximately $16.9 million, which is about 37% of Southwest Gas Storage's current reported annual revenues.
+A study commissioned by the Panhandle complainants supports an immediate reduction in revenues of approximately $16.9 million, which is about 37% of Southwest Gas Storage’s current reported annual revenues, they said.

 Southwest Gas is a wholly-owned subsidiary of Panhandle Eastern and provider of the majority of underground storage capacity used by Panhandle in rendering both jurisdictional transmission services and a variety of storage services.
 Panhandle is currently the sole firm customer of Southwest Gas, holding a firm contract for approximately 61 Bcf of storage capacity (essentially the entire capacity of Southwest Gas), and currently pays Southwest Gas approximately $45 million for those services.